colinturner/FridayStudies/random-tests-example.md

   var a = getRandomNumber(0, 100);
   var b = getRandomNumber(0, 100);

-  // Adding `console.log` may help the user understand and debug
+  // Adding console.log of the inputs used in the test may help
-  // their solution:
-  console.log('input a was:', a, 'input b was:', b);
+  // the user understand and debug their solution: console.log('input a was:', a, 'input b was:', b);

   // Compare user's function with a working solution: